The Truth can be adjusted

 What we have to tolerate, however, is the exclusion of details from the actual story.
 This exclusion can be due to the writer’s bias towards describing (or even interpreting) the facts.
 It can also result out of the need to make the story more interesting.
 Sometimes the more detail you provide can dilute the fun from the narrative.

-That’s a tragedy for a learner because now we only get a viewpoint that was tailored for a specific outcome.
+That’s a tragedy for a learner because now we only get a bounce houses for sale viewpoint that was tailored for a specific outcome.
 It is not necessarily meant to reflect reality.

 I faced a similar problem while listening to this brilliant podcast called Dan Carlin’s Hardcore History.
 But Dan Carlin is much more conscious about this problem.
 So to counter that he indulges in historiography – A study of written histories.
 He deep dives into the history of a particular point in time and finds as many written source materials as possible to build a holistic view of events.
 So, in describing the history of Genghis Khan, for instance, and his descendants, he took the help of the history of Europe, Central Asia, China & not just the history written by the Mongols themselves.
 This allowed him to present a view of a culture / people from multiple angles.
 This dramatically increased the possibility of learning what really happened and possibly also eliminated cultural bias of the person writing the history.
 And what an amazing narrative it creates!!